-This Facilitator's Guide was developed and authored by a team of people with professional experience in implementing and evaluating social participation in health in different countries globally.
+With support from the Robert Wood Johnson Foundation Global Fund at Charities Aid Foundation America This Facilitator's Guide was developed and authored by a team of people with professional experience in implementing and evaluating social participation in health in different countries globally.
 Their names and primary organisational affiliations are: Rene Loewenson (project lead), Training and Research Support Centre (TARSC); Sarah Simpson, EquiAct; Ruth Dudding, Athens City County Health Department; Francisco Obando, independent consultant, and Peter Beznec, Center for Health and Development Murska Sobota.
-Additional support was provided by Teri Larson, editorial consultant.
+We acknowledge and are grateful for the editorial support provided by Teri Larson, editorial consultant.

 This short guide complements the Making Change Visible (MCV) Implementer's Resource.
 Its purpose is to make it easier for you to use the Resource with your colleagues or others interested in learning about evaluation- specifically, evaluation of interventions that promote or expand social participation in health (SPH).
-This is the first version of the Guide and it will be improved in late 2022 after feedback from experience of using the Resource and Guide in different settings.
+This is the second version of the Facilitator's Guide, taking into account feedback from experience of using the Resource and Guide in different settings.